-4. Properties with access to US 41 East and/or Bayshore Drive and/or Davis Boulevard (SR 84) and/or the west side of Airport-Pulling Road may be allowed a maximum density of twelve (12) residential units per acre via use of the density bonus pool identified in paragraph 11, except that no project may utilize more than 97 units - 25% of the total density pool units available.
-The 97 unit cap will terminate when the BCC adopts, by LDC amendment, limitations and a cap on the use of the 388 density pool units for any one project.
-In order to be eligible for this higher density, the project must be integrated into a mixed-use development with access to existing neighborhoods and adjoining commercial properties and comply with the standards identified in paragraph no. 8, below, except for mixed use projects developed within the "mini triangle" catalyst project site as identified on the Bayshore/Gateway Triangle Redevelopment Overlay Map.
-The "mini triangle" catalyst project site is eligible for the maximum density of 12 units per acre, with development standards as contained in the Gateway Triangle Mixed Use District zoning overlay, adopted February 28, 2006 (Ordinance No. 06-08), and amended December 14, 2006 (Ordinance No. 06-63).
-For projects that do not comply with the requirements for this density increase, their density is limited to that allowed by the Density Rating System and applicable FLUE Policies, except as may be limited by a future zoning overlay.
+Density Bonus Pool for mixed use development.
+Properties with access to US 41 East 4 and/or Bayshore Drive and/or Davis Boulevard (SR 84) and/or the west side of Airport-Pulling Road may be allowed a maximum density of twelve (12) residential units per acre via use of the density bonus pool described further in paragraph 12 below, except that no project may utilize more than 25% of the total density pool units available, or 10 units, whichever is greater.
+In order to be eligible for this higher density, the project must be integrated into a mixed-use development with access to existing neighborhoods and adjoining commercial properties and comply with the standards identified in paragraph no. 9 and no. 15, below, except for mixed use developments within the "mini triangle" catalyst project site as identified on the Bayshore/Gateway Triangle Redevelopment Overlay Map.
+The "mini triangle" catalyst project site is eligible for the maximum density of 12 units per acre, with development standards as contained in the Gateway Triangle Overlay District, adopted February 28, 2006 (Ordinance No. 06-08), and amended December 14, 2006 (Ordinance No. 06-63), and subsequently amended.
+For projects that do not comply with the criteria established herein for density bonus pool eligibility, density is limited to that allowed by the Density Rating System and applicable FLUE Policies, except as may be limited by the applicable zoning overlay.
 Properties located within the Mini Triangle Subdistrict are exempt from this paragraph.

-5. Properties having frontage on one or more of Bayshore Drive, Davis Boulevard, Airport-Pulling Road (west side only) or US 41 East, may be allowed to redevelop as a residential-only project at a maximum density of eight (8) residential units per acre via use of the density bonus pool identified in paragraph 11 except that no project may utilize more than
+5. Density Bonus Pool for residential-only projects on Bayshore Drive.
+Properties having frontage on Bayshore Drive may be allowed to redevelop as a residential-only project at a maximum density of eight (8) residential units per acre via use of the density bonus pool identified in paragraph 12 except that no project may utilize more than 25% of the total density bonus pool units available or 10 units, whichever is greater.